Marchex/mchx_dk/README.md

 1. `cd` to your new directory `marchex-chef/cookbooks/mchx_dk`.
 1. Run `knife user show $USER` to see your own user config from the Chef server.
 1. Run `knife user list | grep ianderson` to verify that `ianderson` is *NOT* in the list.
 This ensures we are using the correct Chef server.
-1. Run `delivery api get orgs` to verify that communication with the Delivery server is working.
+1. Run `delivery api get orgs` to verify that communication with the Automate Workflow server is working.
 1. Run `rake unit dverify` to test that the basic tests are working.